Appearance

 | Channel assigned | Channels page | At least one channel with an Active assignment |

-| Lot size set | Settings > Trading | A safe lot size (e.g., 0.01 for testing) |
+| Lot size set | Your trading settings | A safe size (the demo recommendation, or the minimum) |

-| Account balance | MetaTrader app | Sufficient free margin for the configured lot size |
+| Account balance | MetaTrader app | Enough free margin for that lot size |

 Start small